google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 Unless your company completes the Master License Agreement with [Widevine]([http://www.widevine.com/contact.html](http://www.widevine.com/contact.html)) , this type of encryption can really only be used for testing.
-Since this is covered without much explanation on the Shaka Packager READMEhere it goes.
+Since this is covered without much explanation on the Shaka Packager README here it goes.

 Everything in this command except the name of your files and the `--content_id` flag should be copied exactly from the example.
 The `--content_id` is 16 or 32